Vaib1990/NAGP_Assignment_III/Readme.md

    - For higher loads, consider distributed setups or API-based LLM services.

 5. **Limitations**:
-   - Responses are based on the training data and may not include very recent medical information.
+   - Responses are based on the training data and may not include very recent document information.
    - The system does not have real-time learning capabilities.

 To evaluate the performance: